-Freshman Year.-English, Latin, Greek, History of Art, and Philosophy as in Group A1, described above.
-Election, three or four hours each semester.
+Freshman Year.-English, Latin, Greek, Mathematics, History of Art, and Philosophy as in Group A1 described above.
+Election, one to three hours each semester.

 Sophomore Year.-English 9 and 10, Latin 3 and 4, or 5 and 6, Greek 3 and 4, Modern Language.
 Election, two to four hours.